raspberrypilearning/rpi-vnc-access/en/step_1.md

 Your VNC server will now start whenever the Pi is booted, and will continue to do so until you disable the VNC server again.

-To connect to the Raspberry Pi from another computer, follow the instructions in one of the links below:
+To connect to the Raspberry Pi from another computer, follow the instructions in one of the links below.

 ### Connecting with Windows, Linux, or macOS

-There are many VNC viewers that can be downloaded and used with your main desktop computer.
+There are many VNC viewers that can be downloaded and used on your desktop computer.
 For simplicity's sake, the instructions below are for using RealVNC.

 - Download the client for your preferred operating system from the [RealVNC](https://www.realvnc.com/download/viewer){:target="_blank"} website.
 - Install the downloaded software.